smpotts/smpotts.github.io/writing.md

 ---
 layout: blog_home
 title: Writing
-subtitle: What's on my mind?
+subtitle: Read more about the things I'm discovering.
 ---